STEM-Enable/bookdownOrClavertondown/docs/index.md

 * Designed to enable authors of **lecture notes** to meet the diverse needs of students by production of a coherent **set** of formats
 * Needed for:
+  * Bookdown features but with transformation to Word
   * Flexible theorem-like environments akin to newtheorem in LaTeX including styling, numbering and classification of type to enable structured colour
     * Numbering system of inbuilt Bookdown theorems can be changed
     * It is possible to reference other environments within theorem names